 While this process, thread, semaphore, mutex, monitor model seems to work, it does not offer much extra insight from the metaphor itself.
 Let’s see if the initial inspiration for my system, the house in Cornelius Street,, can help with a bit more history…

 When we lived in Cornelius Street, there were four of us sharing the house.
 The ground floor of the house contained two bedrooms, a hallway and a small kitchen; upstairs were two bedrooms and a bathroom.
 The significant thing here is that there was no shared space.
 No living room, lounge, sitting room, den or anything else.
 Well, strictly there was a common area, but it was more of an odd lobby, a triangular gap between doors roughly a metre on a side, jabout enough room for one person.
 When we first moved in we didn’t think anything of it but within the first week we go locked out and had to find a Top Master Locksmith .
-When he came to let us in he commented on how it must be weird not having shared space.
+What we understood that, according to this locksmith, it was weird not having shared space.
 That was the first time we thought about it and sure enough, it led to an interesting social dynamic: aside from the kitchen and bathroom (which were not the kinds if places you would want to hang out) all the rooms “belonged” to one of the house mates.